leaf-ai/studio-go-runner/docs/interface.md

 If the artifact is mutable and will be returned to the S3 or Minio storage then the bucket MUST exist otherwise the experiment will fail.

-The environment section of the json payload is used to supply the needed credentials for the storage.
+A deprecated feature allows the environment section of the json payload be used to supply the needed credentials for the storage.
 The go runner will be extended in future to allow the use of a user:password pair inside the URI to allow for multiple credentials on the cloud storage platform.
+This is prone to leakage so it is recommended that the artifacts ↠ credentials section is used.

 ### experiment ↠ artifacts ↠ [label] ↠ mutable